Everest Base Camp or Gokyo Lakes First Before Cho La Pass

 • Seeing massive tranquil Gokyo lakes

-• Unreal mountain views, including the four highest mountain above eight thousand meters from Gokyo Ri
+• Unreal mountain views, including the four highest mountains above eight thousand meters from Gokyo Ri

 • Feel the great hospitality of locals, witness Sherpa culture and lifestyle